sql-machine-learning/elasticdl/docs/designs/ps_design.md

 It is noticeable that Kubernetes might preempt some parameter server instances.
 In such a case, we might be afraid that N isn't constant.
 However, we can overcome this case by setting parameter server instances having higher priority than worker processes in a job.
 By doing so, preemption kills workers other than parameter servers.
 If all workers are dead, the job stops until there comes free resources, and Kubernetes starts some workers for the job.
 For more information about preemption, please refer to [this document](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/).
 In short, we can assume that N is a constant number in the Kubernetes-native architecture of ElasticDL.

 ## High Performance
 As introduced above, when using a large model and a large number of workers, the key to high performance of PS mechanism is achieving efficient communication and computation.
-In order to achieve this goal, we need to have a reasonable parameter storage scheme first, then we can design an efficient scheme to pull parameters, push gradient and update parameters.
+In order to achieve this goal, we need to have a reasonable parameter storage scheme first, then we can design an efficient scheme to pull parameters, push gradients and update parameters.

 ### Parameter Storage
 Parameter storage needs to cover two kinds of parameters, embedding parameters and non-embedding parameters.
 We have illustrated the structure of embedding parameters, and accordingly we can save embedding parameters in the form of `dictionary{layer name, dictionary{id, vector}}`.
 Each non-embedding parameter is a dense tensor, and TensorFlow assigns a unqiue name to each tensor in order to distinguish them.
 Hence non-embedding parameters are inherently suitable for KV storage.